 Featured Snippets FAQs

-Can one page rank for multiple keyword featured snippets?
+Can a page rank for multiple keywords featured snippets?

 Yes!
 One page can appear as a featured snippet for multiple keywords.
 However, I don’t recommend that you intentionally target multiple keywords when you’re optimizing your pages for featured snippets.